Our New House

 The flooring in this hallway will need replacing – when we replace the living room floor we will probably use the same flooring and continue it into this space.
 At the moment all we’ve done in this space is fit our copper light shade.

 Eventually, all of the carpets on the first and second-floor hallways and both sets of stairs will be getting replaced.
 They are in a pretty poor state – lots of holes, stains and they smell like cigarettes.
-Unfortunately, as it’s such a large space this is definitely a job that will need to wait until I’m back at work and earning some money.
+Unfortunately, as it’s such a large space this is definitely a job that will need to wait.

 Upstairs the hallway has much more natural light but is in need of a revamp.
 The light fixtures need replacing and I’m hoping to replace all of the doors with solid wood ones too.